-Take a look back at last year’s Global Health Travels as students were immersed in the field to work on identifying global health medical needs:
+Take a look at this year’s Global Health Travels as students are immersed in the field to work on identifying global health medical needs.
+Follow the blogs of our students as they travel to:

 Clinical immersions are followed immediately by a month-long trip to a selected destination such as Kenya, Nepal, Indonesia, India or Tanzania.
 The trip provides a firsthand understanding of clinical needs in a third-world environment.
 Students quickly realize that complex problems require elegant solutions in areas where the power supply can be sporadic, equipment is basic, and demand for beds outpaces supply.